Kristi Noem: RV Park in Custer State Park proposal

-In 2022, Noem sought to put a government paid RV park in Custer State Park.
+In 2022, Noem sought to locate a government-paid RV park in Custer State Park.
 The proposal was met with significant opposition to include government competing with private business and disturbing the pristine nature of the park.
 The House Agricultural and Natural Resources deferred the bill to the 41st day, effectively killing it, by a vote of 9–3.

 School prayer bill

 In 2022, Noem sought to have prayer put back in school after mentioning it in a speech in Iowa.
 On January 21, 2022, the "prayer bill", HB 1015, was defeated in the House Education Committee by a vote of 9–6.
 An aide to Noem admitted to the committee that no schools were consulted about the proposal.

 Staff

 On November 19, 2021, Noem named her fifth chief of staff, Mark Miller, to replace outgoing chief of staff Aaron Scheibe.
 Scheibe served as chief of staff from May 1 to November 19, 2021.
 Tony Venhuizen preceded Scheibe from March 2, 2020, to April 23, 2021.
 Josh Shields preceded Venhuizen from October 1, 2019, to January 1, 2020.
-Herb Jones was Noem's first chief of staff, serving from January 5 to October 1, 2019.
+Herb Jones was Noem's first chief of staff, and served from January 5 to October 1, 2019.